Worktop Maintenance Kit

 Worktop Oil Photos

 The below photo is from a wooden kitchen worktop.
 The left is the raw timber without any oil on.
-The right hand side shows how the worktop oil has brought out the natural colour in the wood, enhancing the woods appearance and also providing great protection.
+The right-hand side shows how the worktop oil has brought out the natural colour in the wood, enhancing the woods appearance and providing great protection.

 Worktop Oil FAQ

-Q. Is the worktop oil suitible for all wooden worktops?
+Q. Is the worktop oil suitable for all wooden worktops?